adjust/android_sdk/README.md

 Adjust.onCreate(config);
 ```

-The listener function will be called when the SDK receives the final attribution information.
+The listener function will be called after the SDK receives the final attribution data.
 Within the listener function
 you have access to the `attribution` parameter.
 Here is a quick summary of its properties:

 - `String trackerToken` the tracker token of the current install.